 What is Trap-Neuter-Return (TNR)?

-Trap-Neuter-Return, or “TNR” for short, is the humane approach to controlling feral cat overpopulation.
-It’s a community-based program that involves concerned citizens like you trapping free-roaming cats in your neighborhood, bringing them to a clinic like FixNation to get them spayed or neutered, and then returning the cats to the exact location where you trapped them so they can live out the rest of their natural lives, ideally with a caregiver also providing food, water and shelter for them.
+Trap-Neuter-Return, or “TNR” for short, is the humane approach to controlling community cat overpopulation.
+It’s a community-based program that involves concerned citizens like you trapping free-roaming cats in your neighborhood, bringing them to a clinic to get them spayed or neutered, and then returning the cats to the exact location where they were trapped so they can live out the rest of their natural lives, ideally with a caregiver also providing food, water and shelter for them.

-There exists in the Los Angeles area a very large population of homeless stray and feral cats.
+Los Angeles has a very large population of homeless stray and feral cats.
 Given their strong survival capabilities and prolific breeding, if nothing is done, this population will simply continue to grow.
 If the population is left unchecked, it will only lead to more and more cats living in unmanaged colonies, a decrease in public tolerance of homeless cats, and increased pressure on the environment, animal control agencies and our society as a whole.

 Trap and remove doesn’t work.